Jesus Dedicated in the Temple

 1. Recognize the Context:

 In Luke 2:8-14, the shepherds encountered the angel of the Lord, and they were instructed not to be afraid.
 This angel announced the good news of the birth of the Savior, Christ the Lord.
-Suddenly, a chorus of angels began to rejoice, and the shepherds went to Bethlehem to see the child.
+Then suddenly, a chorus of angels began to rejoice, and the shepherds went to Bethlehem to see the child.
 They spread the message concerning what they had seen and heard, and the people marveled.
 Mary meditated on what she heard and experienced.
 The shepherds then returned and praised God.
-On the 8th day, following Jewish Law, Joseph and Mary had Jesus circumcised (v.
-21).
+On the 8th day, in accordance with Jewish Law, Joseph and Mary had Jesus circumcised (verse 21).

 2. Read the Scripture: Luke 2:22-32